-Preparing for your child's hospital visit
+Preparing for your childs hospital visit

 Before your child’s stay

 You can help prepare your child by talking about what to expect in the hospital.
-Let them know that you will be with them whenever possible and when you can’t, they will be always be cared for by a responsible adult, such as a nurse or doctor.
-Encourage them to ask you and the medical team questions and explain that the team will also be asking them questions.
+Let them know that you will be with them whenever possible and when you can’t, they will always be cared for by a responsible adult, such as a nurse or doctor.
+Encourage them to ask you and the medical team questions and explain that the team will also ask them questions.